I-VOL Terms and Conditions – Organisations

 There are a number of grounds in which we may discontinue/refuse our services:

-• If it comes to the attention of the I-VOL team that an organisation is involving volunteers inappropriately in relation to the criteria detailed above, then the volunteer role may be de-activated.
+- If it comes to our attention that an organisation is involving volunteers inappropriately in relation to the criteria detailed above the volunteer role may be de-activated.

-• Advertised opportunities may also be deactivated after registration if the I-VOL team becomes aware of the possibility that volunteers are being exploited or put in unnecessary danger.
+- Advertised opportunities may also be deactivated after registration if we become aware of the possibility that volunteers are being exploited or put in unnecessary danger.

 Note: These grounds can apply to an organisational culture or to a particular individual in the organisation who directly recruits, manages or co-ordinates volunteers.